South West England: Rugby

 In rugby league, the region has one club, Cornwall RLFC, playing in RFL League 1.

 Football

-The region for two seasons until the conclusion of 202122 had no Premier League team since the relegation of AFC Bournemouth in 2020.
-During the 2016/17 season, the region had seven teams in the English Football League: Bristol City, Bristol Rovers, Cheltenham, Exeter, Plymouth Argyle, Swindon, and Yeovil.
-In the 2017/18 season they were joined by Forest Green Rovers.
+As of the 2025–26 season, Bournemouth competes in Premier League, Bristol City competes in EFL Championship, Plymouth Argyle and Exeter City compete in EFL League One, Swindon Town, Bristol Rovers and Cheltenham Town compete in EFL League Two, Forest Green Rovers and Truro City compete in National League and Torquay United competes in National League South.

 Other teams play in the South divisions of the Southern League, at levels 7 and 8 of the league system.
 At levels 9 and 10, the Western League covers the whole region except the most eastern parts, while the Hellenic League extends into Gloucestershire and north Wiltshire, and the Wessex League has teams from east Dorset and south Wiltshire.
 Also at level 10, the South West Peninsula League has teams from Cornwall and Devon.